-Quarterly reports on treasury management activity are presented to the Overview & Scrutiny Committee, Executive and full Council.
+Quarterly reports on treasury management activity are presented to the Overview & Scrutiny Committee and Executive.

 4. Investments for Service Purposes

 The Council makes investments to assist local public services, to stimulate local economic growth.

 The largest loan currently is to a Council subsidiary to provide a vehicle for both the delivery of housing and infrastructure to seek to meet the corporate objectives of the Council.